-Sample and procedure
+Methodology Sample and procedure

 To empirically find out the relationship/association between unionism or job performance of pharmaceuticals' employees, the study conduct a survey to collect primary responses on the measures.
-For this purpose, paper and pencil questionnaire were designed and selfadministered survey was conduct.
-The participants were the survey the employees pharmaceuticals in Indonesia.
+For this purpose, paper and pencil questionnaire were designed and self-administered survey was conduct.
+The participants of the survey were the employees of pharmaceuticals in Indonesia.
 The researcher adopted the purposive sampling framework to collect sample data, which is non probability sample technique based on assumption that it represent the population data.
 The researcher invited the respondents to participate in survey by self-visiting the companies.
 Prior to get the responses, the briefing about the implication and scope of the study was given to the respondents who were agree to participate in survey.
-No incentives offered monetary were the participants due to lack of resources.
-All the questionnaire were coded to confirm the anonymity of respondents.
-The effective response 64 percent, and out of questionnaires distributed the 295 responses were valid to use for survey.
+No monetary incentives were offered participants due to lack of resources.
+All the questionnaire were coded to confirm anonymity of respondents.
+The effective response was 64 percent, and out of total questionnaires distributed the 295 responses were valid to use for survey.